Are REGOs a good thing?

 4. Suppliers generally aren’t the best people to generate renewable energy.

-We often get asked whether our suppliers are generating their own renewable electricity.
+We often get asked whether our energy suppliers are generating their own renewable electricity.
 In truth, very few suppliers own generation capacity, and there is a good reason for this: selling power and generating it are very different businesses.
 Building utility-scale generation capacity is enormously capital-intensive, so beyond the reach of most renewable suppliers.
 It also takes time, so suppliers would need to know possibly a decade in advance how much power they were going to need at a given point.
 To use a grocery parallel, we would not expect every green grocer to be growing their own produce – we trust them to sell us organic veg providing they can guarantee its provenance.

 5. Wholesale markets provide flexibility and keep prices down